JOURNAL ONKOLOGIE – STUDIE

 component of the tumor is adenocarcinoma

-- Both patients who received or did not receive neo-adjuvant chemotherapy are
+- Patients who received or did not receive neo-adjuvant chemotherapy are eligible,

 - No distant metastasis